 Learn What It's Like to be a Camp Counselor at Double H Ranch Near Lake George

-Note, please visit Double H's website for updated information on the 2021 summer camp season.
-Photos are from prior years and do not reflect COVID-19 guidelines.
+Content sponsored by Double H Ranch.
+Note, please visit Double H's website for updated information on the 2022 summer camp season.

 Love working with kids?
 Why not make a difference this summer!
 Double H Ranch is a summer camp that offers children dealing with critical or life-threatening illnesses the chance to experience the magic of the Adirondacks.